eggrollofchaos/go_batch_test_script/README.md

 - **`slog` Integration:** The verbosity flags (`v`, `vv`, etc.) pass a `loglevel` flag to `go test`.
 This allows for fine control over logging from one command line.
 - **Serial & Parallel modes:** Run tests sequentially for quick debugging (`SERIAL`) or in parallel across multiple processes for stress testing (`PARALLEL`).
 - **Detailed results:** Individual test runs are labeled as **PASSED**, **SLOW** (passed but exceeded soft threshold), or **FAILED**.
-  - FAILED test runs are further segmented into TIMEOUT due to hitting hard threshold or ERROR.
+  - FAILED test runs are further segmented into TIMEOUT due to hitting hard threshold or other ERROR.
-  - For ERROR, the exact message per test run is printed to stdout.
+  - For ERROR, the exact failure message per test run is printed to stdout.
   - In Parallel mode, chunks of test runs are shown as all PASSED, some SLOW, or some FAILED.
 FAILED runs are labeled individually.
 - **Rich & readable output:** Color-coded, real-time logging and a final summary report.
 - **Fail-Fast (for Timeouts):** TIMEOUT usually indicate a deadlock/livelock, so remaining runs for that specific test are canceled.